oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

         vers:tomee/>=8.0.0-M1|<=8.0.1
     ```

-    > Through the definitions of the vers specification a user can compute whether a given version is in a given range.
+    > Through the definitions of the VERS specification a user can compute whether a given version is in a given range.

-2. Vers-like Specifier (vls)
+2. VERS-like Specifier (vls)

-    This option uses only the `constraint` part from the vers specification.
+    This option uses only the `constraint` part from the VERS specification.
-    It MUST NOT have a URI nor the `type` part.
+    It MUST NOT have the `scheme` nor the `type` part.
     It is a fallback option and SHOULD NOT be used unless really necessary.

     > The reason for that is, that it is nearly impossible for tools to reliable determine whether a given version is in the range or not.